cressie176/kubernaut/README.md

   }
 }
 ```
-Fail on non 2XX series responses.

-Implement the node module so that it can be called using an npm script ```npm run kube-release``` see [prerelease-ftw](https://github.com/guidesmiths/prerelease-ftw) for an example.
+* Implement the node module so that it can be called using an npm script ```npm run kube-release``` see [prerelease-ftw](https://github.com/guidesmiths/prerelease-ftw) for an example.

-Publish the node module to sinopia
+* Publish the node module to sinopia
-Update the Hello World app to include the kube-release script
+* Update the Hello World app to include the kube-release script
-Update the Jenkins Job to call the kube-release script
+* Update the Jenkins Job to call the kube-release script.
+Ensure the build fails on error.

 ### Deployment Tool
 The Deployment tool needs to